 The above method lets you record both the video and audio generated by your phone, but you might want to record yourself talking at the same time.

-You can do that by turning on your microphone, and the process is almost the same.
+To do that, turn on your microphone; the process is almost the same.

 - When you’re in the Control Center but before you start recording, press and hold the Screen Record button

 - Then tap the microphone button on the pop-up screen to turn your microphone on